twoscoops/two-scoops-of-django-1.8/change_list.rst

   * Mentioned Two-Factor Auth

+  * Moved some content to forms chapter

 * Chapter: Testing

-  * Tricks for using Request Factory
+  * Tricks for using Request Factory.
+Like example of request middleware having a session attached.

   * Quick intro to using Mock

   * Described integration tests

+* Chapter: Third Party Packages

+  * Refactored how we describe broad version requirements

 * Chapter: Utilities